kotlitecture/template-multiplatform-compose/docs/Dataflow/Ktor Client/usage.md

 ## Overview

-The data source is available within the class `shared.data.datasource.http.HttpSource`.
+The data source is available within the class `shared.data.source.http.HttpSource`.
 An instance of this class can be obtained through dependency injection (DI) as a singleton in `app.di.datasource.ProvidesHttpSource`.

 The class provides the next functionality: